-As disclosed to ASX on 30 November 2022, AUSTRAC has commenced civil penalty proceedings in the Federal Court against The Star Pty Ltd and The Star Entertainment Qld Limited in relation to alleged contraventions of obligations under the AML/CTF Act (AUSTRAC Proceedings).
-A summary of the claims is provided in The Star's financial report for the half-year ended 31 December 2022 (1H23 Report).
+AUSTRAC has commenced civil penalty proceedings in the Federal Court against The Star Pty Ltd and The Star Entertainment Qld Limited in relation to alleged contraventions of obligations under the AML/CTF Act (AUSTRAC Proceedings).
+A summary of the claims is provided in The Star's financial report for year ended 30 June 2023 (FY23 Report).
 The statement of claim filed by AUSTRAC does not detail the quantum of the penalty sought by AUSTRAC.
 Any penalty agreed between The Star Group and AUSTRAC is subject to Court approval.
+As disclosed in the FY23 Report, The Star and AUSTRAC are working towards establishing a statement of agreed facts and admissions by 1 November 2023.

-As set out in the 1H23 Report, an estimate of \$150 million for the civil penalty has been provisioned on the balance sheet at 31 December 2022.
-However, at this stage, there is considerable uncertainty on the approach the Federal Court will ultimately take when assessing any penalty.
-For this reason, it is difficult to predict the timing and ultimate impact of this claim on The Star and any penalty paid by The Star Group may differ materially to the provision recorded at 31 December 2022.
+A provision for the estimated amount of the civil penalty has been made in The Star's balance sheet as at 30 June 2023 based on The Star's analysis of AUSTRAC's Statement of Claim in relation to the AUSTRAC Proceedings, the quantum of the penalties agreed between other companies and AUSTRAC, and the relative size of The Star Group and its capacity to pay.
+However, at this stage, there is considerable uncertainty in relation to the approach the Federal Court will ultimately take when assessing any penalty.
+For this reason, it is difficult to predict the timing and ultimate impact of this claim on The Star and any penalty paid by The Star Group may differ materially to the provision recorded at 30 June 2023.

-Depending on whether a penalty is ultimately imposed, the quantum of any such penalty and the timeframe for its payment, this may have an adverse impact on its financial position and performance.
+Depending on whether a penalty is ultimately imposed, the quantum of any such penalty and the timeframe for its payment, this may have an adverse impact on The Star Group's financial position and performance.

-The Star notes that civil penalty proceedings have also been commenced by AUSTRAC against subsidiaries of the Crown Resorts Limited in relation to allegations of contraventions of obligations under the AML/CTF Act.
-Any final determination in relation to those proceedings may be announced before the finalisation of The Star's penalty, and may be relevant to any penalty that may ultimately be imposed on The Star as a result of the AUSTRAC Proceedings.
+The Star notes that civil penalty proceedings were also commenced by AUSTRAC against subsidiaries of Crown Resorts Limited (Crown) in relation to allegations of contraventions of obligations under the AML/CTF Act.
+On 11 July 2023, the Federal Court ordered that relevant subsidiaries of Crown pay a \$450 million penalty in instalments over two years for breaches of the AML/CTF Act, as well as AUSTRAC's costs.
+This determination may be relevant to any penalty that may ultimately be imposed on The Star as a result of the AUSTRAC Proceedings.